jonathanbgn/jonathanbgn.github.io/_posts/2021-07-30-depression-detection-machine-learning.md

 ![Prozac advertisement](/assets/images/depression/prozac_ad.jpg){:width="300" style="max-width: 50%; float: right; margin-left: 20px;"}

-Despite efforts to standardize classification like the DSM or assessment tests described above, health care professionals still don't agree on the exact requirements and threshold for depression. **Experienced psychiatrists and psychologists often come up with different diagnoses for the same patients, [in more than 30% of cases](https://onlinelibrary.wiley.com/doi/10.1002/cpp.693)**.
+Despite the standardization efforts mentioned above, health care professionals still don't agree on the exact requirements and threshold for depression.
+A [meta-analysis across 41 studies](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(09)60879-5/fulltext) found that **general practitioners are only able to identify depression in 47% of cases**.
+Even experienced psychiatrists and psychologists often come up with **different diagnoses for the same patients, [in more than 30% of cases](https://onlinelibrary.wiley.com/doi/10.1002/cpp.693)**.
 Interestingly, there are about the same number of research papers claiming that depression is over-diagnosed as claiming it is under-diagnosed.

 **There are important consequences to a wrong diagnosis for treatment.** The World Health Organization stated that a major barrier to effective care is inaccurate assessment: in countries of all income levels, people who are depressed are often not correctly diagnosed, and others who do not have the disorder are too often misdiagnosed and prescribed drugs.
 In the US, antidepressants are now the [3rd most common prescription medication](https://www.health.harvard.edu/blog/astounding-increase-in-antidepressant-use-by-americans-201110203624).